pbinkley/rcb-manual/sections/07-books-containing-characters-not-in-the-roman-alphabet-tabular-matter-diagrams-and-illustrations.md

 are the same.)

 B. Photographs or wash drawings.
-(The essential fact is that the repro- duction must distinguish diiferent

-Tile

-degrees of light and shade; in- stead of the sharp contrast of black and white, there are contin-—
-Udus variations in tone.)
+(The essential fact is that the reproduction must distinguish different {% include columnbreak.html canvas=181 col=2 %} degrees of light and shade; instead of the sharp contrast of black and white, there are continuous variations in tone.)

-G. Collor reproduction.
+C. Color reproduction.

-In every case where one of these vehicles for the presentation of thought is used in connection with a text, the ex—
-GEM Om dus Use may, em giclee tole sates there may be many footnotes or few, many or few Chinese characters may be inter- spersed, there may be only one or two tab— ulations in a whole book, or the book may consist almost entirely of tabular materi- als.
-The pictorial material may be a greater om Less proportion @m the whole content of the book, it may be in the form of larger or smaller areas, large maps and charts, page-size photographs, or small
-PMCTURe Sore Charis ilies eacin Tomllacay wae of a page.
+In every case where one of these vehicles for the presentation of thought is used in connection with a text, the extent of its use may be great or small; there may be many footnotes or few, many or few Chinese characters may be interspersed, there may be only one or two tabulations in a whole book, or the book may consist almost entirely of tabular materials.
+The pictorial material may be a greater or less proportion of the whole content of the book, it may be in the form of larger or smaller areas, large maps and charts, page-size photographs, or small pictures or charts filling each only a part of a page.

-In respect of all these variants of the "normal" Look, the same fundamental distinctions hold between large and small editions, between running costs of process— es like relief printing, which reduce the
-COS ON each ICOpy Tes" Une s Ze Ome rie ean tion increases, and of processes like the photostat, which have constant costs per
-Copy regardless ol Vsize Of 'edition.
-Watin costs, there are also correlated different degrees of legibility in the case of words and numerals, and different degrees of fidelity of reproduction in the case of pictorial matter.
-There are variations in beauty im the final product that follow from the adoption of one or another tech- nique, or the assumption of one or another cost.
-There is a cost differential between the reproductions of text and picture that are sufficiently legible and faithful for the accurate transmission of thought, and reproductions which go beyond this neces-— sity in order to give aesthetic pleasure to the reader.
+In respect of all these variants of the "normal" Look, the same fundamental distinctions hold between large and small editions, between running costs of processes like relief printing, which reduce the cost of each copy as the size of the edition increases, and of processes like the photostat, which have constant costs per copy regardless of size of edition.
+With costs, there are also correlated different degrees of legibility in the case of words and numerals, and different degrees of fidelity of reproduction in the case of pictorial matter.
+There are variations in beauty in the final product that follow from the adoption of one or another technique, or the assumption of one or another cost.
+There is a cost differential between the reproductions of text and picture that are sufficiently legible and faithful for the accurate transmission of thought, and reproductions which go beyond this necessity in order to give aesthetic pleasure to the reader.

-81

-82

-METHODS OF REPRODUCING RESEARCH MATERIALS

-The processes already described—— relief printing, photo-offset, typescript, hectograph, mimeograph, manuscript with photo--offset, blueprinting and photostat— ing--all reappear in various combinations in the multiplying of materials of these various kinds.
-Descriptions and cost anal- yses of these processes contained in the preceding chapters can be applied to the problem presented here.
+{% include pagebreak.html canvas=182 %} The processes already described---relief printing, photo-offset, typescript,
+hectograph, mimeograph, manuscript with photo-offset, blueprinting and photostating---all reappear in various combinations in the multiplying of materials of these various kinds.
+Descriptions and cost analyses of these processes contained in the preceding chapters can be applied to the problem presented here.

-Reproduction in Typescript, Manuscript,

-and Relief Printing without Pictorial Mat—- ter
+## Reproduction in Typescript, Manuscript, and Relief Printing without Pictorial Matter

-When a text consists of words in the Roman alphabet, arranged in horizontal lines, but with variations in size or body, the ordinary typewriter begins to lose ef- ficiency in comparison with the linotype or monotype on the one hand and the Vari- typer on the other.
-The standard typewrit-— er can introduce only three variations in- to the form of a text: it can underline words or sentences, change the interlinear spacing, and change the length of line.
+When a text consists of words in the Roman alphabet, arranged in horizontal lines, but with variations in size or body, the ordinary typewriter begins to lose efficiency in comparison with the linotype or monotype on the one hand and the Varityper on the other.
+The standard typewriter can introduce only three variations into the form of a text: it can underline words or sentences, change the interlinear spacing, and change the length of line.
 These variations are usually introduced in typescript to set off quoted matter from non-quoted matter.
-They do not always ma- terially increase typescript composition costs, and they affect multiplying costs of typescript books only in so far as these interfere with the use of non-standard in- terlinear spacing.
-If the spacing of four and one-half or five lines to the inch is used with pica typescript, the quoted mat— ter cannot be set off from the regular text by reducing the interlinear spacing.
+They do not always materially increase typescript composition costs, and they affect multiplying costs of typescript books only in so far as these interfere with the use of non-standard interlinear spacing.
+If the spacing of four and one-half or five lines to the inch is used with pica typescript, the quoted matter cannot be set off from the regular text by reducing the interlinear spacing.
-If footnotes are to be introduced, the com— position cost is increased by the need for careful calculation to distribute the page correctly between the text and footnote.
+If footnotes are to be introduced, the composition cost is increased by the need for careful calculation to distribute the page correctly between the text and footnote.